Folldal Municipality: Geography

 Folldal is located along the northern border of Innlandet county.
-It is bordered in the northwest by Oppdal (in Trøndelag county).
+It is bordered in the northwest by Oppdal Municipality (in Trøndelag county).
 The rest of the surrounding municipalities are all in Innlandet county.
-The municipality of Tynset lies to the northeast, Alvdal is to the east, Stor-Elvdal is to the southeast, Sør-Fron and Sel are to the south, and Dovre is to the west.
+Tynset Municipality lies to the northeast, Alvdal Municipality is to the east, Stor-Elvdal Municipality is to the southeast, Sør-Fron Municipality and Sel Municipality are to the south, and Dovre Municipality is to the west.

+The highest point in the municipality is the 2178.45 m tall mountain Rondeslottet.
 Folldal Municipality is notable because the village of Folldal, its administrative center, has the highest elevation (712.5 m above sea level) of all administrative centres in Norway.
 The village has picturesque scenery with mountains and valleys.
 The village lies at the foot of Rondeslottet mountain and Snøhetta mountain.

 The area also has many interesting geologic features from the last Ice Age.
 Norway's longest seter valley, the 55 km long Einunndalen, lies within the municipality.
 The Einunndalen valley is still actively used for summer grazing at the seters (mountain summer farms) established in the 1700s.
 Almost half of the municipal land is protected as conservation areas and national parks, including parts that are included in the Rondane National Park and Dovre National Park.

 A national tourist road, the Norwegian County Road 27, runs through the municipality.